Study Abroad/Away and COVID-19 FAQ

 - What if I need to quarantine while abroad?

-If a student has a medically mandated quarantine while abroad, due to a positive test result or prior travel, please notify the sending institution study abroad office and review the COVID-19 information and quarantine protocols for the local U.S. Embassy or State.
+If a student has a medically mandated quarantine while abroad, due to a positive test result or prior travel, please notify the sending institution study abroad office and review the COVID-19 information and quarantine protocols through the local U.S. Embassy for the area in which you are studying.
 If you have not already done so, it is encouraged and advised to enroll in the Smart Traveler Enrollment Program (STEP) with the Department of State.

 - How do I fulfill the COVID-19 test requirement to return to the USA?